Benn-Lau/LearnNext13-SSR-CSR/README.md

 more info on git hub link: [Link](https://github.com/vercel/next.js/issues/49087)

 note: this is not my fault its next js team ...
 I hope it fix 24/06/23 20:03

+## Problem I get stuck with
+ ### I can't get page.tsx to client side
+ idk why no error shows before I changed the searchparans in Show more bttn .

+ Error should show and the carcard should be render but It don't happen .